digital-sound-antiques/kss2vgm/README.md

 Supported input formats are .kss, .mgs, .bgm, .opx, .mpk, .mbm.

 Note that KSS2VGM is still an experimental, minimum command-line options are available and output .vgm file is not optimized.
+Y8950 adpcm is not supported yet.

 # TL;DR